Decades of discovery set to revolutionise healthcare

 Viral genomic sequencing is an important tool for tackling emerging epidemics, and sampling the viral genome allows researchers to quantify the genetic diversity of the virus, reconstruct its origins, estimate rates of transmission while providing background information for vaccine development and drug design.
 However, until July 2016 only 23 Zika virus genome sequences from Brazil were publicly available, despite over 190,000 suspected Zika cases being reported to the Brazilian Ministry of Health since 2015.
 This lack of Zika virus genome sequences resulted in an extremely fragmented picture of the diversity of Zika virus circulating within Brazil, and made it difficult for researchers to develop a vaccine or design new drugs for preventing or treating the infection.

-A UK-Brazil collaboration, part funded by the MRC Zika Rapid Response Initiative successfully piloted the portable MinION DNA sequencer in the field to directly sequence Zika virus from clinical samples.
+A UK-Brazil collaboration, part funded by the MRC Zika Rapid Response Initiative successfully piloted the portable DNA sequencer in the field to directly sequence Zika virus from clinical samples.
 Previous work in 2013 by Professor Nick Loman and his team in monitoring the spread of the Ebola virus outbreak in West Africa was particularly useful for designing a genomic surveillance system for Zika virus in South America.
-During the project the researchers trained Brazilian fieldworkers to perform sequencing using the MinION platform, and sequenced over a thousand clinical samples.
+During the project the researchers trained Brazilian fieldworkers to perform sequencing using the nanopore platform, and sequenced over a thousand clinical samples.
 As part of the Zika Rapid Response Initiative’s commitment to open science practices, both the protocol and materials used are freely available through the ZiBRA project website.
 These results provided a framework for reconstructing the trajectory of the Zika virus spread through the Americas and helped track its spread into other geographic regions.
-The MinION sequencer is ideally suited for developing a surveillance network capable of detecting and characterising viral spread in real-time during a public health emergency.
+The handheld sequencer is ideally suited for developing a surveillance network capable of detecting and characterising viral spread in real-time during a public health emergency.

 In 2016, 10.4 million people fell ill with TB, and 1.7 million died from the disease (including 400,000 among people with HIV) in the world.
 Over 95% of TB deaths occur in low- and middle-income countries.
 Although antibiotics to treat TB have been available since the 1950s, the drugs must be taken in complicated combinations for many months to be effective.
 First-line TB treatment includes four drugs (rifampin, isoniazid, ethambutol, and pyrazinamide), but with the spread of multidrug-resistant strains, there is a growing need for data on second-line drugs, including the fluoroquinolones and aminoglycosides.
 Thus, forecasting whether a strain of TB could be killed by a certain drug, i.e. predicting its drug susceptibility by analysing whether a patient has a drug-resistant strain of TB is very important.

-In 2017 a team led by Dr Zamin Iqbal at the University of Oxford published the results of their work developing a same-day diagnostic test by sequencing sputum samples from patients with TB using the MinION sequencer.
+In 2017 a team led by Dr Zamin Iqbal at the University of Oxford published the results of their work developing a same-day diagnostic test by sequencing sputum samples from patients with TB using the nanopore sequencer.
 The test will also predict drug-susceptibility and inform disease surveillance by demonstrating the genomic relationships to previously seen strains.
 The team won seed funding from the Longitude Prize Discovery Award, and are hoping to do a pilot study of their diagnostic in Ho Chi Minh City and Mumbai, two cities with a high level of multi-drug-resistant TB - therefore a large TB burden.
 The handheld MinION sequencer has already proven that it can get extremely accurate results, and if rapid comprehensive tests become widely available in these vulnerable regions of the world, it could drastically reduce the amount of undiagnosed drug resistant TB.

 Currently the gold standard diagnostic method for TB diagnosis is through laboratory culture.
 However, as the M. tuberculosis bacteria grow and divide very slowly, this process can take up to 12 weeks to deliver results.
 In addition, a considerable proportion of the TB cases reported to WHO are still clinically diagnosed rather than bacteriologically confirmed.
 In 2016, for example, only 57% of the pulmonary cases reported to WHO were bacteriologically confirmed.
 All this highlights the urgent need for a rapid, portable, easy-to-use diagnostic method that can be used at the patient’s bedside.
 The diagnostic method should be capable of identifying the presence, strain type, and any drug resistance of M. tuberculosis bacteria in patient samples, while also providing information on drug susceptibility and enabling disease surveillance.
 This is the first step in revolutionising the management of TB so that global eradication can become a reality.

-In May 2018, researchers at the University of Nottingham and Queen Mary University of London achieved a new milestone in genomics by sequencing a single DNA strand more than two million bases (2 Mb) in length using the MinION sequencer.
+In May 2018, researchers at the University of Nottingham and Queen Mary University of London achieved a new milestone in genomics by sequencing a single DNA strand more than two million bases (2 Mb) in length using nanopore sequencing.
 Other competing genome sequencing technologies have not been able to sequence DNA strands of this length and breaking the 1 Mb barrier is therefore considered a milestone.
 Sequencing a single DNA strand of more than 2 Mb is akin to running a 6.4-kilometre piece of rope through a fist, at a speed of about 1.5 meters per second.
 Another useful analogy to understand the vast quantity of data that resides within our genome is, if the genome were represented by the entire human population, then this 1 Mb long read would encompass the entire population of Birmingham and Manchester combined, while a single read from a traditional sequencing platform would correspond to the number of people in a busy train carriage.
 It’s easy to see why the speed and efficiency of nanopore sequencing distinguishes it from traditional sequencing methods.

 Another advantage of nanopore sequencing technology is the ability to sequence epigenetic modifications.
 Epigenetic modifications are heritable markers that are not due to changes in DNA sequence.
 Rather, epigenetic modifications involve a chemical “tag” such as a methyl group being attached to bases in the DNA strand which alters the accessibility of the DNA, thereby regulating how and when genes are expressed.
 Traditional DNA sequencing technologies cannot directly distinguish between methylated and unmethylated bases in a DNA strand without specialised sample preparation.
-In 2017, scientists showed that the MinION sequencer can detect epigenetic modifications without this specialised preparation.
+In 2017, scientists showed that nanopore sequencing can detect epigenetic modifications without this specialised preparation.
 This exciting development opens many research possibilities by allowing both the genome and the epigenome to be analysed from a single sequencing run.

 Gateway to Research ref: G0300122